Pachyrhizus ahipa: Environmental conditions

 Pachyrhizus ahipa can mainly be found in cool tropical and subtropical valleys, on sun-facing slopes, on the border between the warm and cold tropics.
-The average temperature in this region is 16-18 °C, although the climatic conditions are extremely dependent on the time of day.
+The average temperature in this region is 16–18 °C, although the climatic conditions are extremely dependent on the time of day.
 The precipitation is between 400 and 700 mm, occurring within 4–6 months, with the rest being the dry season.
 Therefore, the climate is semiarid.
 P. ahipa grows to an elevation of 1800 – 3000 m above sea level.
 Cultivation is mainly carried out along loamy riverbanks.
 It can also be grown on loamy hillsides.
-It favours soil pH levels of 6-8 and well-drained soil types.
+It favours soil pH levels of 6–8 and well-drained soil types.

 Pachyrhizus ahipa plants can tolerate long dry spells.
-Anyway, to increase tuber yield, an additional water supply is essential.
+However, to increase tuber yield, more water is essential.

 Nutrient needs

 At the time of harvest, seeds show high nitrogen contents, but some remains in leaves, providing a nitrogen-rich straw which can be used for animal feeding or as fertilizer, if the plant material is incorporated into the soil.
 In one season, 67 kg N/ha were taken up by roots and seeds.
 This nitrogen is mainly provided by the inoculation with efficient bacterial strains.
 The P. ahipa plant is therefore able to form an efficient symbiosis with nitrogen-fixing bacteria, such as Rhizobium and Bradyrhizobium, and is able to fix 58–80 kg nitrogen per hectare.
 No further supply of nitrogen fertilizer is needed.
 If the vegetative aboveground parts are left in the field, a substantial amount of the fixed nitrogen is returned to the soil, about 12–80 kg N/ha.
 The enrichment is very important if a sustainable land-use system is desired.

 During nodulation, an increased phosphorus supply is advantageous, because nodulation can be improved.
 Further, it promotes the root and seed yield in P. ahipa plants.
 The final recipients of P are the pod shells, as well as the seeds.
-In total, about 7-9.6 kg P/ha were extracted from the soil.
+In total, about 7–9.6 kg P/ha were extracted from the soil.

 At harvest, the highest potassium contents can be found in pod shells and the roots.
 The removal of K at harvest was about 20.2 kg K/ha.